seen-network/seen-network.github.io/_posts/2023-07-19-why-is-seen-important-to-me-vii.md

 ---
 layout: post
-title: "Why SEEN is important to me (VII)"
+title: "Why SEEN is important to me (vii)"
 subtitle: "What about my identity?"
 date: 2023-07-19
 future: true